SteeltoeOSS/Documentation/docs/1-circuitbreaker/hystrix.md

 The second is the [Spring Cloud Services Hystrix Dashboard](https://docs.pivotal.io/spring-cloud-services/1-5/common/circuit-breaker/).
 This dashboard is part of the [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/) offering and is made available to applications through the normal service instance binding mechanisms on Cloud Foundry.

->NOTE: As described in the [Add NuGet References](#1-2-1-add-nuget-references) section, depending on which dashboard you target, you must include the correct Steeltoe NuGet in your project.

 You should use the `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` package in an ASP.NET Core application when targeting the Netflix Hystrix Dashboard.
 When added to your app, it exposes a new REST endpoint in your application: `/hystrix/hystrix.stream`.
 This endpoint is used by the Netflix dashboard in receiving `SSE` metrics and status events from your application.

 You should use the `Steeltoe.CircuitBreaker.Hystrix.MetricsStreamCore` package in an ASP.NET Core application when targeting the Spring Cloud Services Hystrix Dashboard.
 When added to your app, it starts up a background thread and uses messaging to push the metrics to the bound dashboard.